basilefuchs/sql2mermaid/README.md

 # sql2mermaid
-re polars based function to convert a SQL query to mermaid erdiagram
+re and polars packages based function to convert a SQL query to mermaid erDiagram

 # use